 In an attempt to determine which diet was best, there was a 2007 study.
 It’s called the A to Z study or the A to Z weight loss study looked at four separate diets.
 It looked at the At kins diet, which is a high fat, low carb, the Learn Diet, which is low calorie, the Ornish, which is very low fat, high fiber, and then the Zone, which is low processed carbs, and there’s also lean protein.

 So those are the four different diets that they’re looking at.
 This study demonstrated a very important point in that all the diets worked, but only for two months.
 At that point, they stopped working because most people weren’t vigilant enough to actually stay on it, and they slowly slipped back into their original eating habits.

-Now, the author of that study, Christopher Gardner, he followed this up with another study in 2018 called the Diet Fit Study, which looked at a low fat diet versus a low carb diet.
-Specifically, the low fat diet consisted of 48% carbohydrates and 29% fat, even though technically low fat diet should be less than 20% fat.
+Now, the author of that study, Christopher Gardner, followed this up with another study in 2018 called the Diet Fit Study, which looked at a low-fat diet versus a low-carb diet.
+Specifically, the low-fat diet consisted of 48% carbohydrates and 29% fat, even though technically a low-fat diet should be less than 20% fat.

 Now, on average, whether it’s low carb or low fat, in this study they actually lost equal amounts of weight.